magepow/magento-2-speed-optimizer/README.md

 ### 4. Minify/Defer Files
 - Support minify javascript inline
 - Defer javascript: move Javascript to page bottom.
-A script that will not run until after the page has loaded
+A script that will not run until after the page has loaded (This is abandon magento avaiable feature in Admin Panel > Stores > Configuration > Advanced > Developer > Javascript Settings > Move JS code to the bottom of the page => Choose "Yes" )
 - Support minify CSS inline

 ### 5. Easy To Customize